EXPECTATION OF RESULTS FOR TREATMENT OF EYE FLOATERS WITH THE YAG LASER

 The Floater Doctor has been performing laser treatments of eye floaters since 2007 with thousands of complex procedures and millions of laser bursts performed in the treatment of eye floaters.
 He is one of the most experienced doctors in the world for this procedure, and particularly has built his reputation by treating the most complex vitreous degenerative conditions as well as those deemed “untreatable” by other laser surgeons.

 There are some intrinsic differences in the behavior of some floaters compared to others in the response to treatment with the laser.
 Simpler, isolated and well-defined floaters like the Weiss ring type, generally require less overall treatment.
-Other larger and more distributed floaters like the cloudy, syneresis type will not only require more overall treatment, but they are characterized by the tendency towards regression or we formation of some of the floater material aftertreatment.
-These treatments may feel like a journey consisting of three or four steps forward in then one or two steps backwards.
+Other larger and more distributed floaters like the cloudy, syneresis type will not only require more overall treatment, but they are characterized by the tendency towards regression / re-formation / re-aggregation of some of the floater material after treatment.
+These treatments may feel like a journey consisting of three or four steps forward and then one or two steps backwards.
 We do not consider this a complication of the procedure, but just part of the procedure for that particular type of floater.
-Dr. Johnson will be in to determine the type of floater at the time of the evaluation and consultation.
+Dr. Johnson will be able to determine the type of floater at the time of the evaluation and consultation.

 Prognosticating the degree of complexity of the treatment series is not an exact science and the only guarantee offered is that Dr. Johnson will give 100% effort and do his best for the particular condition as it presents itself.